en9inerd/en9inerd.github.io/about.md

 {:style="text-align: center;"}
 {% avatar {{ site.github.owner_name }} size=200 %}

-In my spare time, I delve into Web Services Integration using tools like IFTTT and Node-RED, exploring the capabilities of Cloudflare Workers and KV for efficient serverless solutions, bot development for Telegram platform, and other things that are related to automation stuff just for fun.
+In my spare time, I delve into web services integration using tools like Node-RED, solve Advent of Code puzzles using the C programming language, engage in bot development for the Telegram platform, and explore other activities related to automation just for fun.
 When I'm not immersed in the tech world, I enjoy hiking and playing video games, particularly colony simulators like RimWorld and Space Haven.

 ## Let's connect